Mar 27, 2025

 The first requirement (9.1) is to establish a procedure for monitoring and measurement of records.
 The process for monitoring and measurement must determine:

-• what needs to be monitored and measured;
+What needs to be monitored and measured.

-• when the monitoring is performed; and,
+When the monitoring is performed.

-• who will complete the process.
+Who will complete the process.

 Clause 9 also requires a documented process for the performance of internal audits and management reviews.
 Both processes must be conducted at least once a year.